For Kids: When something becomes intolerable that means it is so bad you will no longer put up with it and you will put a stop to it.

 One law banned the Committees of Correspondence.

 In response, other colonies sent supplies to Boston.
-And the committees of correspondence called a meeting of all colonies to decide what to do about the problems with Britain.
+And the Committees of Correspondence called a meeting of all colonies to decide what to do about the problems with Britain.

 The First Continental Congress Meets.
 Representatives from all colonies except Georgia met in Philadelphia.
 They voted to stop all trade with Britain until the Intolerable Acts were repealed.
+Georgia did not attend because they were having an Indian uprising to handle.

 Parliament's response: When Parliament heard about the boycott, instead of repealing the Intolerable Acts, they passed more laws adding more limits on colonial trade.
 They also sent more British soldiers to the colonies.